N. G. Laskowski

 Epistemic Modesty in Ethics, Philosophical Studies (2018)

-I'm a first-generation college graduate (my parents didn't attend college, their parents didn't...), committed to making other non-traditional students feel like they belong in the classroom.
+I'm a 1st-generation college graduate (my parents didn't attend college, theirs didn't...), committed to making non-traditional students feel like they belong in the classroom.

 One of the most rewarding parts of my work is research supervision.
 I am proud to say that all of my former MA mentees who aimed to continue studying philosophy at the PhD level are now doing so at Purdue University, University of Pennsylvania, University of Texas-Austin, and University of California-Riverside, respectively.